 Tragedy is unpredictable.
-We hope that no one reading this is ever touched by a miscarriage pregnancy or infant loss, but if you ever are - whether it is you, a friend or family member - there are things you need to know.
-We have compiled some helpful information that is a collaboration of voices from us and several women to help guide you or others through a loss, taken from our own experiences.
+We hope that no one reading this is ever touched by a miscarriage, stillbirth, or infant loss, but if you ever are - whether it is you, a friend or family member - there are things you need to know.
+We have compiled some helpful information that is a collaboration of voices from several women to help guide you or others through a loss, taken from our own experiences.
 It is important to note that in no way are any of these experiences intended to single out a specific person or incident in our lives, but to provide others with how to best help or what to say in a time of loss.

 None of us knew exactly how to do that well for others until we were there ourselves.
 None of us knew how to walk this road without the help of other Parents of Loss.

 As a general overview, what everyone needs to know about grief is that it is an exceptionally challenging road.
-It comes on in waves when you don't expect it and it is a manic roller coaster.
-It effects the mother and father differently, at different times, and often emotions are triggered by different things.
+It comes on in waves when you don't expect it and it is a roller coaster.
+It may affects the mother and father differently, at different times, and often emotions are triggered by different things.
 This can mean what may hurt or be difficult for one Parent of Loss may not be recognized as a pain or trigger to the other.
 It can also mean that while one Parent of Loss seems fine, the other may not be.

 Coping With Loss